 In a few families, bladder cancer is associated with an inherited faulty gene.
 But this is very rare.
-So even if someone in your family has bladder cancer, it is very unlikely that you have an increased risk yourself.
 If your relative was diagnosed before the age of 45, it is more likely that their cancer was caused by a gene fault.
 But family cancer patterns are influenced by behaviour too.
 Often cancers may seem to run in families because the family members share behaviours such as smoking, which increase the risk of cancer.

 Overall, you are statistically more at risk if you have a first degree relative with bladder cancer (a parent, child, sister or brother).
 But remember, this is a statistical risk and can only tell you about risk in a whole population, not your risk as an individual person.

-Two studies show that women who have an early menopause (before the age of 42 to 45) have their risk of bladder cancer increased by at least half compared to women who have their menopause at the age of 48 or later.
-The risk increases by the same amount in women who have both their ovaries removed for medical reasons.
+Some studies show that women who have an early menopause (before the age of 45) have their risk of bladder cancer increased by around half compared to women who have their menopause at the age of 45 or later.
+The increase in risk is higher in women who have early menopause after having both their ovaries removed for medical reasons.

 As a baby develops inside the mother there is a connection between the baby's bladder and belly button (umbilicus).
 This connection is called the urachus and usually disappears before the baby is born.
 The connection can remain after birth.
 This is extremely rare but can increase the risk of a rare type of bladder cancer called adenocarcinoma.